liz-gunther/VideoUniverseApp/README.md

 12. As a user, I want easy access to location information about the store so that I can easily visit when I'm ready to rent a movie.

+## Technical Architecture

+## Technical Challenges

+## Lessons Learned

+## Future Improvements

+This is an app idea I've had for quite some time (from far before I ever learned how to build apps), so it's something I'd love to continuously improve as my skills grow.
+It's a local business that I care a lot about, so I'd be thrilled if it eventually became something that could be deployed at enterprise level.

+One of the biggest things that I wish I could've done is added a search function.
+Ideally, this app would be backed by whatever movie database the business is actually using.
+It seems unlikely that their database hosts the kind of information needed to populate the templates I had made (links to movie posters and trailers, for example), but I'd imagine with the assistance of an API (not unlike the one I used) it could definitely be feasible.
+If this app was tied to their actual database, a search function would be a welcome addition.
+As it stands, it is only a mock database (containing about 300 sample movies) so including a search function seems kind of pointless.

+I'd also love to sharpen up the front end -- while I feel I did an adequate job of capturing the views I had imagined, there are some animations that I couldn't quite puzzle out, and there are some UI elements that need to be changed.
+Again, this is a project I very much look forward to revisiting.
+I'm very proud of the work I accomplished, but I already have big ideas for how I'd like to improve it.

+## Wireframe Diagram

+## Schema Diagram

+![dbschema]